JaredBaileyDuke/creative-tool-use/final_deployment/README.md

 ## Additional Learnings

 ### System Design & Safety
-- **Fail-safes are mandatory** for multi-step pipelines, especially when retries are possible.
+- **Fail-safes are useful** for multi-step pipelines, especially when retries are possible.
 - Use **separate Conda/virtual environments** for each model (lerobot and YOLO) to preserve dependency requirements.
 - Programs often **lock access to cameras**.
 Always verify that no other process is using the device.
 - Scissors are **surprisingly difficult to teleoperate**, especially for tasks requiring fine orientation.
 - The SO-101 does **not provide enough force to cut a carrot**, which justified switching to a softer food item (cheese puff).
 - Task decomposition matters: **“Move”** and **“Move + Orient”** must be treated as distinct skills.
 - Faster GPUs means **faster iteration**, but also **faster failures**, which is good for debugging.
--

 ---

 ## Summary